IF Elfsborg: Records

-In the 2013 Elfsborg played their 70th season in Allsvenskan from its inception in 1924 up to and including the 2013 season.
+In 2024 Elfsborg played their 81st season in Allsvenskan from its inception in 1924 up to and including the 2024 season.
 This placing them on a 5th place of those teams who have participated in total seasons.
 They have also played top-flight football continually in Sweden since 1997, which currently is the 3rd longest top-flight tenure of any club in Sweden—the longest one is IFK Göteborg, since 1977.

 The club is currently placed 5th in the all-time Allsvenskan table, "maratontabellen" in Swedish, which is a cumulative record of all match results, points, and goals of every team that has played in Allsvenskan since its inception in 1924–25.
 Furthermore, Elfsborg is placed 6th in the all-time medal table, with a total of 24 medals of different value – the most recent was received in 2012.

 The player in IF Elfsborg who holds most club and national records is Sven Jonasson.
 In 409 games, most appearances ever in Elfsborg, he scored a total of 252 goals in Allsvenskan, which makes it an all-time record.
 He played in Elfsborg throughout his career, which started in 1927 and ended 1947, a total of 20 years.
 What's more, the most remarkable achievement is his unbreakable record of 344 games in consecutive.
 A record that was broken in a most unfortunate way, he missed his first game in 14 years because of failure to receive furlough during his military service.
-He was also the first goalscorer ever for the Sweden national football team in a worldcup.
+He was also the first goalscorer ever for the Sweden men's national football team in a worldcup.
 It was in the 1934 FIFA World Cup, where he scored two goals in Sweden's 3–2 victory against Argentina.